alessiobar/Bachelor-Thesis/README.md

 Then, i will expand the analysis by including some audio-based features described in Lee et al. (2018).

-For any doubt refer to `Thesis.pdf`.
+For a more extensive description refer to `Thesis.pdf`.

 ## Data